osgi/osgi.enroute.site/_FAQ/450-Designing-APIs.md

 sponsor: OSGi™ Alliance
 ---

 Good API design is critical in any software system, and OSGi is no different.
-In fact the tools available to you in OSGi make it easier to write clean, loosely coupled APIs.
+In fact, the tools available to you in OSGi make it easier to write clean, loosely coupled APIs.

-* Use the service registry to share implementations, not API factory classes
+* Use the service registry to share implementations, not API factory classes.
-* Use DTOs for data transfer when calling services
+* Use DTOs for data transfer when calling services.
-* There should be no statics and no state in the API
+* There should be no statics and no state in the API.
-* Avoid unnecessary uses constraints
+* Avoid unnecessary uses constraints.

 ## OSGi Services and Interface Based Design

 It is widely accepted that using interfaces in your API is a good thing.
 Using interfaces prevents your code from coupling to the implementation details of other modules and components in the system.
 The issue with purely interface-based APIs is that they leave us with a bootstrapping problem - how do we obtain an instance when all we have is an interface?

-In standard Java a common pattern is to define an API factory class, however this has many limitations
+In standard Java, a common pattern is to define an API factory class, however this has many limitations:

-* The API is now coupled to the implementation, as it has to instantiate it
+* The API is now coupled to the implementation, as it has to instantiate it.
-* The client, not the provider, now dictates the lifecycle of the implementation object
+* The client, not the provider, now dictates the lifecycle of the implementation object.
-* Replacing the API involves updating the factory
+* Replacing the API involves updating the factory.

 The `ServiceLoader` was introduced into Java to improve this model, but it still has many of the same limitations.
 In OSGi, however, we have the Service Registry!
 The OSGi Service Registry allows us to share instances between bundles transparently, without the need for any factories.